doublecloud/terraform-provider-doublecloud/docs/resources/transfer_endpoint.md

 - `region_name` (String) The default AWS region; for example, `us-west-1`.
 - `secret_key` (String, Sensitive) AWS CloudTrail Secret Key.
 See [documentation](https://docs.airbyte.io/integrations/sources/aws-cloudtrail) for information on how to obtain this value.
 - `start_date` (String) The date from which replication should start.
 Note that in AWS CloudTrail, historical data are available for the last 90 days only.
 Format `YYYY-MM-DD`; for example, `2021-01-25`.

+<a id="nestedblock--settings--bigquery_source"></a>
+### Nested Schema for `settings.bigquery_source`

+Optional:

+- `credentials_json` (String, Sensitive) The contents of your Service Account Key JSON file.
+See the [documentation](https://docs.airbyte.io/integrations/sources/bigquery#setup-the-bigquery-source-in-airbyte) for more information on how to obtain this key.
+- `dataset_id` (String) The dataset ID to search for tables and views.
+If you are only loading data from one dataset, setting this option could result in much faster schema discovery.
+- `project_id` (String) The GCP project ID for the project containing the target BigQuery dataset.

+<a id="nestedblock--settings--bigquery_target"></a>
+### Nested Schema for `settings.bigquery_target`

+Optional:

+- `credentials_json` (String, Sensitive) The contents of your Service Account Key JSON file.
+See the [documentation](https://docs.airbyte.io/integrations/sources/bigquery#setup-the-bigquery-source-in-airbyte) for more information on how to obtain this key.
+- `dataset_id` (String) The dataset ID to search for tables and views.
+If you are only loading data from one dataset, setting this option could result in much faster schema discovery.
+- `project_id` (String) The GCP project ID for the project containing the target BigQuery dataset.

 <a id="nestedblock--settings--clickhouse_source"></a>